 2. Xero Shoes ($48M/year)

-Steven Sashen (from Broomfield, Colorado, USA) started Xero Shoes almost 13 years ago.
+Steven Sashen (from Broomfield, Colorado, USA) started Xero Shoes over 13 years ago.

 Hi, I’m Steven Sashen and I’m the co-founder (with my wife, Lena Phoenix) and CEO of Xero Shoes.